Brian Natkin

-Brian Natkin (born January 3, 1978) is an American football coach and former tight end who is the assistant offensive line coach for the Arizona Cardinals of the National Football League (NFL).
-He previously served as an assistant coach at Hutchinson Community College, University of Texas at El Paso (UTEP), Midwestern State University and University of Northern Colorado.
+Brian Natkin (born January 3, 1978) is a coach and an American football former tight end.
+He is the assistant offensive line coach coach for the New York Jets, a position he has held since 2025.
+He also coached for the Arizona Cardinals, Hutchinson Community College, University of Texas at El Paso (UTEP), Midwestern State University, University of Northern Colorado, among others.

-Natkin played college football at the University of Texas at El Paso (UTEP), where he was a consensus selection to the 2000 College Football All-America Team.
+Natkin played college football for the UTEP Miners, earning unanimous selection to the 2000 College Football All-America Team.
 He played in the NFL for the Tennessee Titans and St. Louis Rams.

 Playing career

 College

 During the 2000 NCAA Division I-A football season, Natkin lead tight ends nationally with 64 catches for 787 yards.
 Natkin was a unanimous selection to the 2000 College Football All-America Team, the only ever UTEP player to earn unanimous All-American honors in football.
-For his college career Natkin had 172 receptions for 1,934 yards and was a three-time first-team All-WAC selection (1998-2000).
+For his college career Natkin had 172 receptions for 1,934 yards and was a three-time first-team All-WAC selection (1998–2000).